Places To Live/Places To Work

 This tour begins with a discussion about places where people live and work.
 Students are asked to describe the characteristics that make a place a home or business site.
 A thinking game is played at each stop to enable students to learn about life and work while walking among the museum’s many buildings and sites.

 This tour focuses on family and community life during the late 1800s.
 At the Tenant House and the Log Cabin, discussion centers on work in the home, including the importance of chores done by children.
-The Schoolhouse and General Store, places of learning and commerce, are shown to be centers for community activities.
-The Blacksmith's Shop and Carriage Shed are used as focal points for discussion about transportation.
+The Schoolhouse, a place of learning, is shown to be a center for community activities.
+The Blacksmith’s Shop and Carriage Shed are used as focal points for discussion about transportation.
 Visits to the Red Mill and the quarry buildings afford opportunities to talk about modes of communication, community status, educational values and gender roles.
-Children's roles in the community are expressed throughout the tour.
+Children’s roles in the community are expressed throughout the tour.

 This tour revolves around the processes of work, machines and natural energy.
 It starts with a detailed tour of the Mill and includes the harnessing of water power and human power.
 The tour also includes an explanation of the Mill’s products: wool, feed grains, linseed oil, basket making, graphite and talc.
 It continues with a visit to the Mulligan Quarry.
 The relative comfort of the quarry office is contrasted with the reality of the dangerous work on the face of the cliff and the long shift work sweating by the heat from the lime kilns.